ID Theft and Internet ID Theft in Colorado

-A person can be charged with Identity Theft in Colorado if he or she knowingly uses the personal identifying information, or financial device of another without permission or lawful authority with the intent to obtain cash, credit, property services, or any other thing of value to make a financial payment.
+Based on the Colorado Revised Statutes Title 18, Criminal Code § 18-5-902, a person can be charged with Identity Theft in Colorado if he or she knowingly uses the personal identifying information, or financial device of another without permission or lawful authority with the intent to obtain cash, credit, property services, or any other thing of value to make a financial payment.

 There are many other statutory definitions of ID Theft, but the essence of the crime is that a person misrepresents who he or she is, and uses someone else’s Identity, credit, or likeness to gain a financial benefit for himself or herself.
 Sometimes it is a stolen credit card.
 Other times it may be forging a check that belongs to somebody else.
 The bottom line is that in Colorado, Identity Theft is considered a serious felony, can destroy your credit and reputation, and can land you in prison for a long time.

 When my husband and I divorced I used his social security number and birth date to get a credit card on the Internet.
 Now I am charged with ID Theft.
 Can they do that?

 Using the Internet makes long-distance communication, information sharing and global commerce much easier.
 It can also take what might otherwise be a simple theft charge and turn it into an identity theft charge in Adams County, Arapahoe, Boulder, Denver, Douglas, Jefferson County, or any other county in Colorado.
 The Internet has made it too easy to apply for credit cards and unfortunately, credit card companies don’t pay much attention as they are willing to give you a card at high interest rates.